What are the pinch points when it comes to EdTech and FE colleges?

 ETF is currently working on our leadership framework – looking at what competencies are needed for leadership.
 We have weaved digital skills and digital understanding in it.
 For me, these competencies are essential to drive digital transformation.

 What is your ideal vision for EdTech in the FE sector, going into the future?

 ETF does have an EdTech strategy document, which outlines our plans from 2018 to 2021.

-I’d like to see colleges effectively teaching themselves and others to be digital citizens – to be confident using technologies safely, and able to collaboratively and constructively learn, live and work in a global society.
-A perfect vision for me would be for all of us to adopt a growth mindset and a commitment to self-development – to take part and effective communities of practice and peer support and share what we are doing.
+I’d like to see colleges effectively teaching themselves and others to be digital citizens.
+Individuals should be confident using technologies safely.
+They should be able to collaboratively and constructively learn, live and work in a global society.
+A perfect vision for me would be for all of us to adopt a growth mindset and a commitment to self-development.
+We should take part and effective communities of practice and peer support and share what we are doing.

 I think technology can enhance communication first of all.
 We want people to work collaboratively synchronously and asynchronously, giving us opportunities for peer support.